 During dinner the evening before, I had told Benjobe that I had seen a map of the area with a “historical site” marker on it called Doi Tung.
 He knew all about the place and had been there years ago.
 Over a dinner of river fish with spicy mango sauce, northern Thai sausage, and somtom, we plotted our trip for the next day.

-The day was cloudless and warm.
+The next day was cloudless and warm.
 A good day for a road trip.
 We left at mid-morning.

 Benjobe told us that along with the twin stupas, there was also a Wat or temple.
 The Wat wasn’t as old as the stupas, but was old enough so that no one really knew any longer just when it had been built.
 My wife had heard of the temple since she was a child but knew nothing else.